Gary Hooper (Paralympian): Background

 During Hooper's sporting career, athletes contributed significantly to the cost of attending international sporting events.
 The contribution was often more than could be afforded by individuals and Hooper was the beneficiary of fundraising efforts by his local community.
 In 1970, the Hamilton Apex Club launched an appeal which raised $1,490 to send Hooper to the Commonwealth Paraplegic Games in Edinburgh after efforts by the Swansea-Belmont Surf Club and the Toronto Leagues Club fell short of the required amount and Hooper was about to withdraw from the team.

-In 1964 he married Janice, who was a librarian at the Newcastle Public Library.
-They have two sons.
+In 1964, he married Janice, who was a librarian at the Newcastle Public Library.
+They had two sons – Sean and Glen.

+Hooper died on 13 August 2025 at Manning Base Hospital, Taree, New South Wales, near his home in Tuncurry, at the age of 86.

 Career

 Throughout his career, Hooper was a prodigious winner of titles at all levels and across a range of sports.
 At the 1966 New South Wales Paraplegic Championships he won 11 titles in events in athletics, fencing and swimming and also competed in table tennis and snooker.
 At the 1968 Australian Paraplegic Games he won 14 medals, including 10 gold medals, in athletics, fencing, swimming and weightlifting.

 At the 1960 Rome Paralympics, Hooper won a silver medal in the Men's Precision Javelin B event.
 At the 1964 Tokyo Paralympics, he won a gold medal in the Men's Wheelchair Dash above T10 event and two silver medals in the Men's Wheelchair Relay above T10 and Men's Lightweight weightlifting events; he also competed in swimming and wheelchair fencing at the Games.
 At the 1968 Tel Aviv Paralympics, he won a gold medal in the Men's 100m Wheelchair A event and two silver medals in the Men's 4x40m Relay open and Men's Shot Put B events; he also competed in swimming, weightlifting, and wheelchair fencing at the Games.